josephxbrick/documentorganizer/README.md

 When the TOC is constructed, its entries are stacked with no vertical spacing in between, so add any desired vertical padding to the symbols themselves.

 The symbol used for section-heading entries in the TOC must have text overrides named `<tocSectionTitle>` and `<tocPageNumber>`.
 It doesn't matter what the symbol itself is called.
 Likewise, the symbol for page entries must have text  overrides named `<tocPageTitle>` and `<tocPageNumber>`.
 Here's an example of a page-entry symbol.

-| to do: show an example of a section-entry symbole

 <img src="/readme_images/page_entry_symbol.png" width="480">